-On April 22, 2021, Thirteen Medicaid beneficiaries, represented by the National Health Law Program, the Tennessee Justice Center, and King & Spalding LLP, filed a complaint in the challenging the Department of Health and Human Services’ approval of the TennCare III project through the end of 2030.
-The lawsuit was filed on behalf of TennCare enrollees with chronic, disabling conditions, a pediatrician practicing in a rural part of the State, and TJC.
-The Plaintiffs argue that in its haste to approve the project, the Trump administration did not provide the required public comment period, depriving them of the opportunity to voice their objections to the project.
-They also claim that HHS exceeded its authority and acted in an arbitrary and capricious manner when it authorized the project as a Section 1115 experimental waiver.
+The Trump Administration failed to comply with a federal law requiring CMS to receive and consider public comments before approving the new waiver.
+On April 22, 2021, thirteen Medicaid beneficiaries, represented by the National Health Law Program, the Tennessee Justice Center, and King & Spalding LLP, filed a complaint in the federal District Court in Washington, DC challenging CMS’s approval of the block grant.
+The lawsuit was filed on behalf of TennCare enrollees with chronic, disabling conditions, a concerned physician, and TJC.
+The plaintiffs complain that the Trump administration’s failure to provide the required public comment period deprived them of the opportunity to voice their objections to the block grant.
+They also claim that HHS exceeded its authority and acted in an arbitrary manner when it authorized the new waiver.

 If you want to add our #StopTheBlock frame to your Facebook profile, click here.

 The TennCare Block Grant Makes Health Disparities Worse